transducens/demint/readme.txt

    - Enter your Hugging Face API token when prompted.
 You can find or create an API token on your Hugging Face account's settings page.

+Step 5: Set OpenAI API Key Environment Variable
+    To use the OpenAI API, you'll need to set your API key as an environment variable.
+You can find your API key on your OpenAI account's settings page.

+    - Set the OpenAI API key as an environment variable in your terminal: export OPENAI_API_KEY=[...your OpenAI API key...]

 By following these setup instructions, you'll ensure that all components of the project function correctly.

 -------------